Security

 I/O methods

-I/O methods provide an easy way to reason about what Interval can and cannot see in the context of a function running.
-Unless you're explicitly calling an I/O method inside of your action, Interval has no information about what code is being executed.
+I/O methods provide an easy way to reason about what Interval Server can and cannot see in the context of a function running.
+Unless you're explicitly calling an I/O method inside of your action, Interval Server has no information about what code is being executed.

 This highlights an important security property of Interval actions: your business logic lives in your codebase and is executed exclusively on your infrastructure.
-Interval is structurally designed so that it needs to know as little as possible.
+Interval Server is structurally designed so that it needs to know as little as possible.

 Summary